jpowerj/dsps/ch03/03-07-multivariate.md

 (3.7.12).
 Also, let the marginal p.d.f. of Z be f0 in Eq.
 (3.7.11).
 Prove that the conditional p.d.f. of X3 given (X1, X2) = (x1, x2) is
-  ∞
-0

 g(x3|z)g0(z|x1, x2) dz, where g0 is
 defined in Eq.
 (3.7.13).
 (You can prove this even if you cannot compute the integral in closed form.)

-14. Consider the situation described in Example 3.7.14.
+14. Consider the situation described in @exm-3-7-14.

 Suppose that X1 = 5 and X2 = 7 are observed.

-a.
-Compute the conditional p.d.f. ofX3 given (X1, X2)=
-(5, 7).
-(You may use the result stated in Exercise 12.)
+* a.
+Compute the conditional p.d.f. of X3 given (X1, X2)=(5, 7).
+(You may use the result stated in @exr-3-7-12.)
-b.
-Find the conditional probability that X3 > 3 given (X1, X2) = (5, 7) and compare it to the value of
-Pr(X3 > 3) found in Example 3.7.9.
-Can you suggest
-a reason why the conditional probability should be higher than the marginal probability?
+* b.
+Find the conditional probability that X3 > 3 given (X1, X2) = (5, 7) and compare it to the value of Pr(X3 > 3) found in Example 3.7.9.
+Can you suggest a reason why the conditional probability should be higher than the marginal probability?

-15. LetX1, . . . , Xn be independent random variables, and
+15. Let X1, . . . , Xn be independent random variables, and
 let W be a random variable such that Pr(W = c) = 1 for some constant c.
 Prove that X1, . . . , Xn are conditionally
 independent given W = c.